bpcvdhelm/Fedora42_hardening/README.md

 Steps in the job:
 - Run 'authselect local with-silent-lastlog' when different.
 You can change this to any setting you want.
 Do not forget the checking step!
-- Store the keys of my youbikeys.
+- Store the keys of my yubikeys.
 This prevents me from using the tool and saves me a lot of time!
 - Store the pam file that includes required u2f authentication.
 This file is included when needed.
 - Store default polkit-1 (it is not there) including u2f-required.
 This demands u2f use when elevate priviledge.
 - Add u2f demand when using sudo.